This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are talking about.

 Freestone – a type of river or stream with a significant gradient resulting in medium to fast-moving water.
 Although the upper reaches of a freestone stream may be spring-fed or get water from rainfall or snow or glacier melt, the vast majority of its flow comes from run-off or tributaries.
 The fast-moving water inhibits the growth of weeds or other rooted vegetation resulting in a “Free Stone” bottom.
 Freestone streams are less fertile than spring creeks resulting in a smaller and less diverse aquatic insect population.
 Fewer bugs in faster water usually result in fewer but more opportunistic trout.
 Freestone streams are most common in mountainous regions.

 Fry – The first stage of a fish after hatching from an egg.

-Furnace – The colouration of feathers from a specially-bred chicken that dark brown-to-black along the centre changing to light browns on edge.
+Furnace – The coloration of feathers from a specially-bred chicken that is dark brown-to-black along the center changing to light browns on the edge.

-Graphite – the most popular rod-building material in use today; offers the best weight, strength, and flex ratio of any rod building material currently available.
-The graphite is formed into fibres and placed in the fibre glass of a fly rod, makes the rod relatively stiff with little increase in weight as compared to fibreglass alone.
+Graphite – the most popular rod-building material in use today; offers the best weight, strength, and flex ratio of any rod-building material currently available.
+The graphite is formed into fibers and placed in the fiberglass of a fly rod, making the rod relatively stiff with little increase in weight as compared to fiberglass alone.

 Grilse – An young, not-sexually mature Atlantic salmon

-Grip – The cork handle of a fly rod, generally made of cork rings shaped in several different ways, including a cigar grip, full-wells grip, half-wells grip, superfine grip.
+Grip – The cork handle of a fly rod, is generally made of cork rings shaped in several different ways, including a cigar grip, full-wells grip, half-wells grip, and superfine grip.

-Grizzly – The colouration pattern from a specially bred chicken with barred black and white “V” pattern.
+Grizzly – The coloration pattern from a specially bred chicken with a barred black and white “V” pattern.
 Very popular for many flies because it may create the illusion of motion.